bike-casino/blackjack/README.md

 Do not!
 The game contains little lines of code and runs in Github hosting.

-- **The widget contains Casino Duende logo, will this harm my website?**
+- **The widget contains Casino Bike logo, will this harm my website?**

 No, absolutely!
 Logo and link has "nofollow" attribute and does not affect your website in any way.